Jbleezy/BO1-Reimagined/README.md

 * Der Riese: powerdown and full health dogs spawn from every teleporter use
 * Kino Der Toten: teleporter is already linked to the mainframe
 * Five: all 6 barriers in the start room are enabled
+* Five: first room door is open from the start of the match
+* Five: teleporters disabled
 * Five: Pack-a-Punch door is now a 1500 point buyable door
 * Ascension: lunar landers disabled
 * Ascension: Pack-a-Punch door is now a 1500 point buyable door